Superpredator: History

 The transcript of the 106th Congress' first session to examine funding and strategies for juvenile crime prevention and intervention on September 28th, 1999.

 On September 28th, 1999, the Senate Subcommittee on Youth Violence for the 106th Congress held its first session to examine funding for juvenile crime prevention programs so that groups that received funding would work in coordination with the juvenile justice system.
 In the opening statement for this session, Senator Jeff Sessions acknowledged that people saw the juvenile court system as a punishment system.

-By the end of the 1990s, the fear of super-predators caused politicians throughout the United States to advocate for the dismantlement of juvenile protections.
+By the end of the 1990s, the fear of superpredators caused politicians throughout the United States to advocate for the dismantlement of juvenile protections.
 This led to most states adopting policies that allowed juveniles to be tried in adult court, as well as making the punishments for juveniles convicted of crimes harsher.

 In 2001, Dilulio acknowledged that his theory was flawed and apologized for the consequences that it wrought.
 In the years after this acknowledgment, the number of juveniles detained pending trial decreased dramatically.

 During her campaign for the United States presidential election in 2016, Hillary Clinton was confronted by an activist named Ashley Williams at a private fundraiser in Charleston, South Carolina.
-At this fundraiser, Williams began protesting Clinton's description of Black people as super-predators in her 1996 speech.
+At this fundraiser, Williams began protesting Clinton's description of Black people as superpredators in her 1996 speech.
 Following this incident, Clinton received more criticism for her use of the term, as well as for her support of the 1994 Crime Bill, ultimately leading to her giving an apology for her language, but not her support of the Crime Bill, on February 25, 2016.

 Impact

-The super-predator theory reinforced stereotypes about Black Americans and encouraged the development of tough-on-crime legislation.
+The superpredator theory reinforced stereotypes about Black Americans and encouraged the development of tough-on-crime legislation.
 Shared public fear in combination with the tough-on-crime approach already established led to harsh policies for juveniles, especially African American and Latino youth, such as life without parole, abolition of parole, and removing juveniles from their respective courts to adult court with adult sentences.
 At the time, the newer sentencing laws impacted more than 2,000 children, with 70% being of color.
 After being arrested, juveniles became 30% more likely to be reincarcerated, leading to more exposure to the consequences of their conviction, such as homelessness, school enrollment challenges, unemployment, and more.